 I was just thinking today about the precious gift that God gave us called life.
 Life is a miracle, given to us by our Creator.
 Even the birth process is a miracle.
 Think about it.
 A little blob of cells from a female meets a little blob of cells from a male and nine months later, the two have reproduced themselves in the form of a newborn baby.

 There is a distinct process associated with birth and the period that immediately follows.
 When there are no complications, no one has to lead the infant out of the birth canal.
 They generally come out head first, going to a place outside of the womb that they have never been before.
 A force goes into play, labor pains begin and in a little while they are born.
 At birth a newborn is totally vulnerable.
 Their body temperature needs to be maintained in a narrow range; they have to be protected from the elements, and they have to be fed an appropriate amount and type of food very often.
 They meet parents that they have never known before and amazingly, most are instantly loved.
-With rare exception, those parents have a heartfelt commitment to take care of them until they are able to manage on their own.
+With rare exceptions, those parents have a heartfelt commitment to take care of them until they are able to manage on their own.
 All of these things happen miraculously.

 When infants are born, the Creator has already allotted them a certain number of days of life.
 The hidden secret is, however, that no one knows exactly how many days they have been assigned.
 We also do not know whether or not we will be able to live out those assigned days.
 According to the Bible, the number of days appointed for human beings is about 70 years or 25,550 days.
 According to Psalm 90:10 (KJV)

 10 The days of our years are threescore years and ten; and if by reason of strength they be fourscore years, yet is their strength labor and sorrow; for it is soon cut off, and we fly away.